"To support and provide learning opportunities for students in the

 Seeing a need to be filled, a group of action-minded parents organized and created a 501(c) (3) on a shoestring budget and founded the REACH Foundation, an education foundation to provide enrichment programs for PYLUSD students.

 We continue to be an all volunteer non-profit organization.
-In 2019-2020, the foundation logged in over 2,500 volunteer hours.
-In 2020-2021, we adapted and reinvented our programs for virtual and distance learning, maintaining our volunteer hours.
-This year, we are looking forward to providing in-person experiences, following the State and District’s guidelines, and continuing a few of our virtual programs.
+In 202-2023, the foundation logged in over 3,900 volunteer hours.
+This year, we provided in-person experiences and continued a few of our virtual programs.

 Help us expand our programs to more students by clicking on the Donate button below.
 Thank you in advance for your support!